-Hindu Diet (Hinduism): Do not eat beef or any beef product - this Hindu Diet (Hinduism): Do not eat beef or any beef product - this is because the cow is a sacred animal and is treated as such, this ncludes the use of leather for clothes and furniture.
+Hindu Diet (Hinduism): Do not eat beef or any beef product - this is because the cow is a sacred animal and is treated as such, this includes the use of leather for clothes and furniture.
 Milk is permitted as no animal is killed during the collection.
 Often vegetarian, which comes from the principle of Ahimsa (not harming).
 Most Hindus don't drink alcohol.